Prat33k18/ECommerce/README.md

 ## Description

-🚀 A full-stack eCommerce application built with React, Spring Boot, and Node.js.
+🚀 A full-stack eCommerce application built with React and Spring Boot.
 The project aims to provide users with a seamless online shopping experience, featuring a responsive and user-friendly interface, a wide range of products, and secure payment options.

-✨ Built with  Spring Boot, React + Spring Boot, and React + Node.js.
+✨ Built with  Spring Boot, React + MySQL

 ## Table of Contents